 5,000 children die needlessly every day from waterborne illnesses.
 That’s equivalent to 12 full jumbo jets crashing every day

 India is a huge and diverse country with a population of more than one billion people.
 There are vast divides between rich and poor with nearly 30% of the population living in poverty.
 For every 1000 children, 87 die before their 5th birthday, mostly from preventable diseases like diarrhea.
 Just 15% of the rural population has access to a toilet – meaning that some 21 million people need to gain access to basic sanitation every year if the Millennium Development Goal of just halving the proportion of people without sanitation is to be met.

-Everyday, women and young girls carry over kilos of water from sources over 7km from their homes and villages.
-This leaves little time for education which is critical to changing the long term prospects of developing nations.
-Schools cannot run programs if they cannot provide water to students, faculty and their families.
+Every day, women and young girls carry several kilos of water from sources over 7km from their homes and villages.
+This leaves little time for attending school or education, which is critical to changing the long term prospects of a developing nation.
+Schools cannot run programmes if they cannot provide water to students, staff and their families.
 Because so many adults are sick from unclean water, children are often left to manage homes, provide food and look after the sick.
 With the many additional burdens that a lack of clean water brings, education simply becomes less of a priority.
-This sets up an unfortunate cycle of poverty as without a proper education, there is little chance of improving one’s situation later in life.
+This perpetuates an unfortunate cycle of poverty as without a proper education, there is little chance of improving one’s situation later on in life.

 Currently we are focused on the State of Jharkhand and Orissa two of the poorest states in India.
-Its a known that most people living without water live above it but have no means to get access to the water.
-Our water well project provides remote villages with clean water.
-The stages in constructing a water well promotes community involvement with active participation in the whole process.
-Our consultative and collaborative approach is underpinned by our value of communities helping themselves and taking ownership.
+It’s a known fact that most people living without water live actually live above it!! but have no means to get access to the water.